gcobb321/icloud3_v3_docs/docs/chapters/2-installing-and-configuring.md

 - **Using HACS to install iCloud3**
   1. Open HACS.
   2. Select **Integrations** and type **icloud3** in the search bar.
-  3. Select the **iCloud3 Device Tracker, Version 3** item, then select **+Download** to download iCloud3 and follow the normal steps for installing an integration using HACS.
+  3. Select the **iCloud3 v3, iDevice Tracker** item, then select **+Download** to download iCloud3 and follow the normal steps for installing an integration using HACS.

 - **Manual Installation from the iCloud3 Repository Releases Page**
   1. Download the *icloud3.zip* file from the *gcobb321/icloud3 iCloud3 GitHub Repository Releases* page [here](https://github.com/gcobb321/icloud3/releases).
 Selects *Assets* at the bottom, then the zip file.
 The file save screen is displayed, select the location on your computer and save the zip file.